dagsion/RadioHardware-Demodulator/README.md

 3. A Negative Power Supply is required for most of the IC chips on the PCB
 4. Audio Amplifier which is responsible for producing an audible output from the audio Jack
 ## Prototype
+This is the Altium PCB Design.
+It is a single-layer double-sided PCB design.
 ## Assembly
 ![](https://github.com/dagsion/RadioHardware-Demodulator/blob/main/Assemble.JPG)
 ## Testing